 The Ducati Monster is an affordable modern classic and still as Italian as cappuccino.
 It started life as an amalgam of older Ducati race parts, thrown together as a "standard" motorbike.
 It sold like gelato, saved the company and invented the "naked bike" in the process.
 You could own an Italian piece of art and probably sell it down the line for a return better than your US Bank savings account can offer.

-The the examples shown here is impeccably original and would run you less than an engine-out service on a Testarossa.
-Now this is a rationalization that just might work don't you think?
+The example shown here is impeccably original and would run you less than an engine-out spark plug service on a Testarossa.
+Now this it the kind of rationalization that just might work don't you think?

 There is no shortage of Ducati Monsters for sale, but the tricky part is to buy the right one.
 That's a bit harder.
 The ideal scenario is a one adult owned machine, low mileage and completely original.
 Throw in EFI and adjustable suspension (like this one) and they start getting more rare.
 Once you start looking here are some things to remind you what to look out for.